dragsa/dataroot-barbot/README.md

-in production BarBot operates in single container which hosts database and public accessible endpoint. via this port bars interested to become targets should register itself. registration requires address of public available web part which hosts bar parameters in form of JSON. after start BarBot will periodically query that page to keep bar state up-to-date during decision making. depending on replies from bar web servers bot may temporary exclude bars from potential targets list. also exclusion until re-registration is done possible.
+in production BarBot operates in single container which hosts database and public accessible endpoint. via this port bars interested to become targets should register itself. registration requires address of public available web part which hosts bar parameters in form of JSON. samples of such JSON are provided in

+`docker-compose/bars.json`

+after start BarBot will periodically query that page to keep bar state up-to-date during decision making. depending on replies from bar web servers bot may temporary exclude bars from potential targets list. also exclusion until re-registration is done possible.

+production image resides on

+`dragsasgard/postgres_96_with_hls`

 **Local development setup instructions**